 The standard 2D class-averaging program is called e2refine2d.py and has changed only modestly in the 20 years since the program of a similar name was created in EMAN1.
-In August 2017, we added a new 2D class averaging program which solves this problem using some new mathematical methods, which are both faster, as well as appearing to produce better class-averages, but this program will only be available if you are using a snapshot version of EMAN2.2 from late August.
+In August 2017, we added a new 2D class averaging program which solves this problem using some new mathematical methods, which are both faster, as well as producing better class-averages in most cases (see box below).